Dave Marsh: Talk shows

 Dave Marsh hosts three Sirius XM Radio shows, one called Live from E Street Nation, airing on E Street Radio and the second Kick Out the Jams, airing Sundays on music talk channel Volume.
 The title references the MC5 album Kick Out the Jams.

 Marsh's third Sirius program, the political talk show Live From the Land of Hopes and Dreams, airs Sunday afternoons on Sirius Left, channel 146 and America Left, channel 167 on XM Satellite Radio.

 Charitable causes

 Marsh is a co-founder and trustee of the Kristen Ann Carr Fund, created in memory of his step-daughter who died in 1993 from sarcoma, a form of cancer.
 The fund is dedicated to supporting research in the treatment and cure of sarcoma, as well as improving the lives of young adult cancer patients and their families.

-Marsh is also a member of the National Advisory Board of PROTECT: The National Association to Protect Children.
+Personal life

+Through his marriage to Barbara Carr, a co-manager of Bruce Springsteen, Marsh is stepfather to her two daughters, Kristen Ann and Dr. Sasha J. Carr.
+Kristen died in 1993 from sarcoma, leading to the family founding the Kristen Ann Carr Fund.
+Sasha, a clinical psychologist who focused on family care, died on December 28, 2024, in Norwalk, Connecticut.